dotnet/runtime/docs/design/coreclr/botr/guide-for-porting.md

 1. Individual commits are easier to review.

 2. Not all approaches for fixing problems will always be considered acceptable.
-    It is plausible that a some change may not ever be acceptable to take into the upstream git repo, and discovering such issues early can avoid large amounts of sunk cost.
+    It is plausible that a change may not ever be acceptable to take into the upstream git repo, and discovering such issues early can avoid large amounts of sunk cost.